By Cole Harris

 BC Studies no. 160 Winter 2008-2009

-OUT OF STOCK Guest edited by Cole Harris, this issue focuses on land and livelihoods along the middle reaches of the Fraser River, British Columbia’s most defining river, which Simon Fraser descended in 1808 and miners converged upon fifty years later.
+Guest edited by Cole Harris, this issue focuses on land and livelihoods along the middle reaches of the Fraser River, British Columbia’s most defining river, which Simon Fraser descended in 1808 and miners converged upon fifty years later.
 The first article describes the large pit-house villages that flourished on terraces along the middle Fraser a thousand and more years ago, and evaluates current interpretations of them.
 The second describes, maps, and interprets the many remains of placer mining along this same stretch of the river.
 The third deals with ranching on the grasslands along the river, and particularly with the ranchers’ response to two pests: grasshoppers and wild horses.
 A final article assesses current land use options for the grasslands in relation to the often-conflicting agendas of ranchers, environmentalists, and First Nations.
 Overall, the issue commemorates a place rather than the events that opened it to the outside world.

 To read the full issue online, visit our OJS site.